equinix-labs/pulumi-equinix-fabric-cloud-router-multicloud/docs/parts/conclusion.md

 ## Resources

-Here are a few other resources to look at to continue your Equinix Fabric journey:
+Here are a few other resources to look at to continue your Equinix platform journey:

 * [Deploy @ Equinix](https://deploy.equinix.com): A one-stop shop for blogs, guides, and plenty of other resources.
 * [Equinix Fabric Docs](https://docs.equinix.com/en-us/Content/Interconnection/Fabric/Fabric-landing-main.htm): Equinix Fabric official documentation.